 We have incurred substantial operating losses since our inception and expect to continue to incur significant operating losses for the foreseeable future and may never become profitable.
-As of September 30, 2023, we had an accumulated deficit of \$295.2 million.
+As of March 31, 2024, we had an accumulated deficit of \$325.3 million.

-In February 2023, we closed on a registered direct offering for the issuance and sale of an aggregate of 1,428,572 shares of our common stock at a purchase price of \$5.25 per share.
-In addition, the offering included 248,572 shares of common stock in the form of Pre-Funded Warrants at a price of \$5.2499.
+In February 2023, we closed on a registered direct offering (the "February 2023 Registered Direct Offering") for the issuance and sale of an aggregate of 1,428,572 shares of our common stock at a purchase price of \$5.25 per share.
+In addition, the offering included 248,572 shares of common stock in the form of pre-funded warrants at a price of \$5.2499.
 In a concurrent private placement, we issued and sold Series A warrants to purchase up to 1,428,572 shares of common stock and Series B warrants to purchase up to 1,428,572 shares of common stock.
 The Series A and B warrants are exercisable immediately upon issuance with an exercise price of \$5.00 per share.
 The Series A warrants will expire five years following the issuance date and the Series B warrants will expire eighteen months following the issuance date.
 The total gross proceeds from the offering were approximately \$7.5 million with net proceeds of approximately \$6.7 million after deducting approximately \$0.8 million in commissions and other transaction costs.
+In February 2023, the pre-funded warrants from the February 2023 Registered Direct Offering were fully exercised.
+In October 2023, the Series A and Series B warrants from the February 2023 Registered Direct Offering were fully exercised at a reduced exercise price of \$1.76 per share as part of the October 2023 inducement offer letter agreement (see below).

-In April 2023, we closed on a registered direct offering for the issuance and sale of an aggregate of 1,700,000 shares of our common stock at a purchase price of \$3.60 per share.
+In April 2023, we closed on a registered direct offering (the "April 2023 Registered Direct Offering") for the issuance and sale of an aggregate of 1,700,000 shares of our common stock at a purchase price of \$3.60 per share.
 In a concurrent private placement, we issued and sold Series A warrants to purchase up to 1,700,000 shares of common stock and Series B warrants to purchase up to 1,700,000 shares of common stock.
 The Series A and B warrants are exercisable immediately upon issuance with an exercise price of \$3.35 per share.
 The Series A warrants will expire five years following the issuance date and the Series B warrants will expire eighteen months following the issuance date.
 The total gross proceeds from the offering were approximately \$6.1 million with net proceeds of approximately \$5.5 million after deducting approximately \$0.6 million in commissions and other transaction costs.